 Consider your budget, schedule, and learning needs.
 How quickly do you want to enter the field and start work?

 Take some time to explore a few different training options.
-Click below to check out the 12-month Restaurant and Hospitality Management diploma offered at Herzing, to see what a shorter program looks like (it's also offered online).
+Click below to check out the 12-month Hospitality & Event Management diploma offered at Herzing, to see what a shorter program looks like (it's also offered online).

 When comparing job candidates, employers will look at your hospitality degree or diploma—but many will also check to see if you've completed any industry certifications.